nextgin/commons-datetimeperiod/README.md

 ### `DateTimePeriod renew()`

-Renew means the creation of a new period instance with the same duration as the current one, starting from the end.
+Renew creates a new period instance with the same duration as the current one, starting from the end.

 ![](./docs/images/period-renew.svg)